bramus/monolog-colored-line-formatter/readme.md

 ## About

 `bramus/monolog-colored-line-formatter` is a formatter for use with [Monolog](https://github.com/Seldaek/monolog).
 It augments the [Monolog LineFormatter](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Formatter/LineFormatter.php) by adding color support.
-To achieve this `bramus/monolog-colored-line-formatter` uses ANSI Escape Sequences, which makes it perfect for usage on text based terminals (viz. the shell).
+To achieve this `bramus/monolog-colored-line-formatter` uses ANSI Escape Sequences – provided by `bramus/ansi-php` – which makes it perfect for usage on text based terminals (viz. the shell).

 `bramus/monolog-colored-line-formatter` ships with a default color scheme, yet it can be adjusted to fit your own needs.